 Librería: WeBuyBooks, Rossendale, LANCS, Reino Unido

-Condición: Good.
+Condición: Very Good.
 Most items will be dispatched the same or the next working day.
-A copy that has been read but remains in clean condition.
-All of the pages are intact and the cover is intact and the spine may show signs of wear.
-The book may have minor markings which are not specifically mentioned.
-Nº de ref. del artículo: wbs2208009414
+A copy that has been read, but is in excellent condition.
+Pages are intact and not marred by notes or highlighting.
+The spine remains undamaged.
+Nº de ref. del artículo: rev4349958513

 Cantidad disponible: 1 disponibles